 When does the BYD Sealion 5 go on sale in Australia?

-The order book for the 2026 BYD Sealion 5 in Australia is expected to open soon ahead of the medium SUV’s launch early in 2026.
+The order book is now open for the 2026 BYD Sealion 5 ahead of the medium SUV’s launch early in 2026.
 First deliveries in Australia will take place around the same time as the larger three-row BYD Sealion 8 family SUV.

 More: 2026 BYD Sealion 8 preview

-How much will the BYD Sealion 5 cost?
+How much does the BYD Sealion 5 cost?

 BYD Sealion 5 design and specification

 The 2026 Sealion 5 is slightly smaller than the Sealion 6, however both are five-seater models and fit comfortably in the medium SUV segment.
-Overseas specs show the Sealion 5 measures 4738mm long, 1860mm wide and 1710mm high, with a 2712mm wheelbase.
+The Sealion 5 measures 4738mm long, 1860mm wide and 1710mm high, with a 2712mm wheelbase.

 Those dimensions place the Sealion 5 as a slightly bigger vehicle all-round than the current top-selling Toyota RAV4 but a little more compact than the Sealion 6 – including 37mm shorter in overall length and 53mm less in wheelbase.